jejjohnson/bnn_model_zoo/code/software.md

 So there are many more special cases but by now you can imagine that most general cases can be found on the graph.
 I would like to stress that designing software to do all of these cases is not easy as these cases require careful design individually.
 It needs to be flexible.

 Maybe I'm old school, but I like the modular way of design.
-So in essence, I think we should design libraries that focus on one aspect and do it well.
+So in essence, I think we should design libraries that focus on one aspect, one audience and do it well.
 I also like a standard practice and integration so that everything can fit together in the end and we can transfer information or products from one part to another.
 This is similar to how the Japanese revolutionized building cars by having one machine do one thing at a time and it all fit together via a standard assembly line.
 So in the end, I want people to be able to mix and match as they see fit.
-To try to please everyone ("*one DL library to rule them all*") seems a bit silly in my opinion because you're spreading out your resources.
-But then again, I've never built software from scratch, so what do I know?
+To try to please everyone with "*one DL library that rules them all*" seems a bit silly in my opinion because you're spreading out your resources.
+But then again, I've never built software from scratch and I'm not a mega coorperation like Google or Facebook, so what do I know?
 I'm just one user...in a sea of many.

 > With great power, comes great responsibility - Uncle Ben